telefonicaid/fiware-orion/docker/raspberry_pi.md

 The details to install Docker are [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

-### Dokcer compose
+### Docker compose

 The Docker Compose binary for aarch64 is not provided.
 It is necessary to build it from its source code.
-You can install the docker compose versin 1.25.1 by running the commands as shown:
+You can install the docker compose version 1.25.1 by running the commands as shown:

 ```
 git clone -b 1.25.1 https://github.com/docker/compose.git